What Must Be Disclosed When Selling a House in California?

 Disclosure exceptions

 There are some disclosure exceptions when selling a home in California.
-For instance, California sellers are exempt from some disclosures if the sale is:
+For instance, you’re exempt if the sale is:

 Q&A: More expert tips about disclosures in California